skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Stale air flows from the dark chamber beyond.
 It is obvious the party will be the first to venture inside since it was sealed.
 They decide to hold onto the elaborately ornate handle.
-Eomer turns to everyone and reminds them, "Don't touch nothing!"
-Thordek says he is not leaving here with nothing so Eomer gives him the handle.
+Eomier turns to everyone and reminds them, "Don't touch nothing!"
+Thordek says he is not leaving here with nothing so Eomier gives him the handle.

 Before them is an open stone room.
 Even the slightest footstep seems to travel down the corridors and come back to them as a dreary echo.